Kirill0015/eFarm/README.md

 I greatly appreciate your feedback on how we can further enhance the eFarm project.
 Feel free to share your thoughts and suggestions with me.

 ---
-For more information, please visit my [YouTube channel](https://www.youtube.com/@peterevance), where tutorials and updates are regularly shared.